chrisnatali/dotfiles/README.md

       ```
 4. Get the scripts mentioned above and remove the line with ```xorg``` from ```install.sh```
 5. Follow steps above minus running ```cjn_user.sh```
+6. For a browser that runs on armhf architecture in debian jessie, use iceweasel